Islandora-Collaboration-Group/ISLE/docs/update/update.md

 * Update the docker files via git
     * `git pull`

-* You'll need to fix the `.env` file again as you did in the `On Remote Staging - Edit the .env file to change to the Staging environment` stop of either the [Staging ISLE Installation: New Site](../install/install-staging-new.md) or the [Staging ISLE Installation: Migrate Existing Islandora Site](../install/install-staging-migrate.md) instructions.
+* You'll need to fix the `.env` file again as you did in the `On Remote Staging - Edit the ".env" File to Change to the Staging Environment` stop of either the [Staging ISLE Installation: New Site](../install/install-staging-new.md) or the [Staging ISLE Installation: Migrate Existing Islandora Site](../install/install-staging-migrate.md) instructions.
 As described, this step is a multi-step, involved process that allows an end-user to make appropriate changes to the `.env` and then commit it locally to git.
 This local commit that never gets pushed back to the git repository is critical to allow future ISLE updates or config changes.
 Basically you are just restoring what you had in the `.env` to the `Staging` settings in case they are overwriten.

 * Download the new ISLE docker images on the remote Staging system
     * `docker-compose pull`